East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 - South Florida has played seven games, with four wins against the spread.

-- This year, the Bulls have two against the spread wins in four games as an underdog of 9.5 points or more.
+- The Bulls have covered the spread twice this season when underdogs by 10 points or more (in four chances).

-- South Florida's games this season have eclipsed the over/under four times in seven opportunities (57.1%).
+- South Florida's games this year have gone over the total in four out of seven opportunities (57.1%).

-- South Florida is 2-1 against the spread and 2-1 overall when the team puts up more than 28.4 points.
+- When South Florida puts up more than 28.4 points, it is 2-1 against the spread and 2-1 overall.

-- The Bulls have nine giveaways this season, while the Pirates have 14 takeaways .
+- The Bulls have turned the ball over nine times, five fewer times than the Pirates have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.